-The Sony A7r mirrorless camera is basically a Nikon D800E but mirrorless.
-It looks like the exact same sensor as that camera with an improved lensing system to deal with the rear element of the lenses being so close.
+The Sony A7r mirrorless camera is a Nikon D800E but is mirrorless.
+It has the same sensor as that camera but an improved lensing system to deal with the lens’s proximity to the rear element.

-It’s exciting to finally have an awesome camera that doesn’t weigh a ton like that D800.
+It’s exciting to finally have an awesome camera that doesn’t weigh much like that D800.
 That’s the whole reason I never bought that camera.
-I want a smaller and lighter.
+I want a smaller and lighter camera.
 I travel a lot and shoot landscapes.
 Nobody wants to hike 10 miles with a 5-pound camera.
-But it also feels solid in your hand even though it is small.
+But it also feels solid in your hand, even though it is small.

 Image Quality

-My previous camera was the Canon 5Dmkii and to me, this feels like a major leap forward.
-What else is great about having 36 megapixels is you can get away with cropping your images to panoramic views and still have great quality for fine art landscape prints.
-A critical and key feature for me.
-I no longer feel I have to shoot pano and stitch as I did with my Canon 5Dmkii.
+My previous camera was the Canon 5Dmkii, and to me, this feels like a major leap forward.
+What else is great about having 36 megapixels is that you can crop your images to panoramic views and still have great quality for fine-art landscape prints.
+This is a critical feature for me.
+I no longer have to shoot pano and stitch as I did with my Canon 5Dmkii.

 Shot with the Metabones Adapter and the Canon 16-35mm f2.8L II lens.